Construction crisis: why this SME sector has the most insolvencies

 Such businesses have to deal with fluctuating workloads, cashflow, and the responsibility of keeping a business afloat and employees, not to mention the nature of their work.

-“Those that own their own business or are sole traders have the added stress of keeping admin at bay, cash flowing, and jobs coming in, so it’s just a pipe ready to burst without an outlet,” noted Dan Pollard of Safe Work Australia.
+“Those that own their own business or are sole traders have the added stress of keeping admin at bay, cash flowing, and jobs coming in, so it’s just a pipe ready to burst without an outlet,” noted Dan Pollard, founder of trades job management platform Fergus.

 No financial protection for small building businesses